sustainable

 All food waste and to-go ware from University Dining is composted at the campus Compost system, located next to the Campus Garden.
 Supported by an amazing student crew, W&L processed 139,000 Lbs. of food waste in the 22-23 academic year, keeping it out of the landfill and sequestering an average of 17 tons carbon of carbon annually.

 The W&L Exchange helps reduce waste and unnecessary new purchasing by allowing supplies to circulate within the W&L community.
 One department's surplus office supplies are another department's alternative to an on-line order!
 Open to all campus departments/organizations and members of the W&L community for donations/cost-free "shopping."
-Check the How to" for updated hours and inventory.
+Check out How to use the W&L Exchange for updated hours and inventory.

 Anything we can't avoid buying in the first place, reuse, or compost, we look to recycle.
 Our paper, aluminum, cardboard and 1&2 plastics from campus are recycled by RDS in Roanoke VA, keeping roughly 60 tons of material out of the landfill every year.